cardillan/mindcode/doc/syntax/FUNCTIONS-71.markdown

 ## Instruction `Flush Message`

 Display a message on the screen from the text buffer.
-If the success result variable is @wait, will wait until the previous message finishes.
-Otherwise, outputs whether displaying the message succeeded.
+Will wait until the previous message finishes.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#flush-message)